harphield/riichi-tools-rs/README.md

     - Shanten for 14 tiles with complete hand indication [DONE]
     - Ukeire, tile acceptance [DONE]
     - Hand value + yaku for complete hand (14 tiles) [DONE]
-    - Hand value + yaku for tenpai hand with possible outcomes
+    - Hand value + yaku for tenpai hand with possible outcomes [DONE]
-    - All of the above also for hands with calls
+    - All of the above also for hands with calls [DONE]
     - Rule variants (Tenhou vs WRC vs MahjongSoul etc.)
 - Table analysis
     - Safe tiles